SKAHP/One-Engi/holeman.md

 JOHNSON: What kind of a person was he?

 HOLEMAN: Very fine guy.
 I played chess with him many times.
-He learned chess on the run.
+He **learned chess on the run**.
 He also used to play the organ.
 He was a great Bach...

-JOHNSON: Played Bach.
+JOHNSON:** Played Bach**.

-HOLEMAN: Well, I'm not a musician, but he would go to the chapel at some base or wherever we were, and play the organ.
-He got into a little problem when the Kennedys came in, and he disappeared.
-A committee of reporters waited on Salinger and said, "What have you done to my Romagna?"
-And he said, "Well, you don't want to know."
+HOLEMAN: Well, I'm not a musician, but he would go to the chapel at some base or wherever we were, and play the organ. **He got into a little problem when the Kennedys came in**, **and he disappeared**.
+A committee of reporters waited on Salinger and said, **"What have you done to my Romagna?"
+And he said, "Well, you don't want to know."**

 JOHNSON: He didn't work for Eisenhower did he, or did he?